selmiss/MuMo/README.md

 Contact: zjing29@uwo.ca, phu49@uwo.ca

-This repository contains the code, dataset, and trained models accompanying our NeurIPS 2025 paper.
+This repository contains the code, datasets, and trained models accompanying our NeurIPS 2025 paper.

 **Follow the instructions below, we believe you can reproduce the whole pretrain and finetune results within 24h using 4*A100-80G GPUs.**